swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | mobile                         | Interaction occurred within a native mobile app.
 | mobile web                     | Interaction occured via a mobile browser.
 | unknown {default}              | Used when the device type is not identifiable.

+### Reporting
+This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webook Reporting](/ops-admin/reporting) with new columns of source.type, source.category, source.subcategy, and source.device for each row.

 If you have any questions regarding this content, please [Contact Us](mailto:developers@strivve.com).